Superstring theory: Absence of physical evidence

 Superstring theory is based on supersymmetry.
-No supersymmetric particles have been discovered and initial investigation, carried out in 2011 at the Large Hadron Collider (LHC) and in 2006 at the Tevatron has excluded some of the ranges.
+No supersymmetric particles have been discovered and initial investigations, carried out in 2011 at the Large Hadron Collider (LHC) and in 2006 at the Tevatron have excluded some of the ranges.
 For instance, the mass constraint of the Minimal Supersymmetric Standard Model squarks has been up to 1.1 TeV, and gluinos up to 500 GeV.
 No report on suggesting large extra dimensions has been delivered from the LHC.
 There have been no principles so far to limit the number of vacua in the concept of a landscape of vacua.

 Some particle physicists became disappointed by the lack of experimental verification of supersymmetry, and some have already discarded it.
 Jon Butterworth at University College London said that we had no sign of supersymmetry, even in higher energy regions, excluding the superpartners of the top quark up to a few TeV.
 Ben Allanach at the University of Cambridge states that if we do not discover any new particles in the next trial at the LHC, then we can say it is unlikely to discover supersymmetry at CERN in the foreseeable future.